Vikram Sampath: Career

 Sampath worked at GE Capital in Gurgaon for about eight months until December 2005, then switched to Citibank's Global Decision Management Team at Bangalore, where he worked until March 2008.
 He went on to join Hewlett-Packard, where he stayed until July 2013.

-Sampath is a senior fellow at Nehru Memorial Museum & Library, and is the founder and director of Bangalore Lit Fest and ZEE Group's ARTH: A Culture Fest.
-In February 2014, Sampath was appointed for a three-year tenure as the Executive Director of the Bangalore regional center of Indira Gandhi National Centre for the Arts, from which he resigned in August 2015 for personal reasons.
-The same year, he also resigned from Bangalore Lit Fest after invited authors disagreed with his characterization of the Indian writers protest against government silence on violence and declined to take part in the festival.
+Sampath the founder and director of Bangalore Lit Fest and ZEE Group's ARTH: A Culture Fest.
+In February 2014, Sampath was appointed for a three-year tenure as the Executive Director of the Bangalore regional centre of Indira Gandhi National Centre for the Arts, from which he resigned in August 2015 for personal reasons.
+The same year, he also resigned from Bangalore Lit Fest after invited authors disagreed with his characterisation of the Indian writers protest against government silence on violence and declined to take part in the festival.
 President Pranab Mukherjee selected Sampath as a writer-in-residence at Rashtrapati Bhavan in 2015.

+In 2025, Sampath co-founded NAAV AI to use LLMs to translate English works into Indian languages.

 Works and reception

 Wadiyar dynasty

 Vikram Sampath's first book, a history of the Wadiyar dynasty of Mysore, was published in 2008 by Rupa Publications, a topic that had captivated him since reading the "humiliating portrayal" of Wadiyars in The Sword of Tipu Sultan, and a "television show's misrepresentation of a particular era of the dynasty" provided the impetus to explore the subject.
 Sampath was inspired by the works of Arun Shourie and Ramachandra Guha but said his work is not a "historian's point-of-view"; the lack of an academic training coupled with a disinclination to either Marxism or Hindu Nationalism benefitted him.
 Suryanath U. Kamath proof-read the work.

 A review in The Hindu Literary Review noted the work to be unprecedented for the span of time it chronicles; the reviewer, however, said they found Sampath's "keenness on chronicling details rather than harnessing them for a rigorous academic engagement with forces that shape history" disappointing.
-His methodology—mundane documentation of all sides to a story absent any historical analysis—was criticized as were his "totally inane" observations.
+His methodology—mundane documentation of all sides to a story absent any historical analysis—was criticised as were his "totally inane" observations.
 Pavitra Jayaraman's review in Mint found the work to be a "page-turner" that attests to the years of work Sampath had put in the project.
 Another review in the Business Standard found Sampath to have surpassed all other works produced on similar themes in a non-academic context; he made excellent use of the archives to draft a "riveting" narrative.